 Report: Hottest Spots for the Entrepreneurial, Innovation Economy

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We all know jobs have been lost in the downturn.
+Opinions expressed by Entrepreneur contributors are their own.We all know jobs have been lost in the downturn.
 The question is how to encourage innovative, entrepreneurial new companies that could arise and create new jobs.

 Is your state helping you win in today's idea-driven economy?
 A new study from the Ewing Marion Kauffman Foundation and the Information Technology and Innovation Foundation reveals where the new economy is taking off, and where states are lagging in assisting 21st Century entrepreneurs.
 It also makes concrete suggestions for how states could help get the entrepreneurial wheels turning faster.